 No matter how much training you do and how gentle your dog is, under certain circumstances any dog can be provoked to bite.
-Biting is an act of defense for a dog; it is a very instinctual response.
+Biting is an act of defense for a dog; it is often an instinctual response to specific situations.
 There are a variety of reasons that a dog may bite and contrary to popular belief, few bites are committed by “aggressive” dogs.
-Humans have really done a great disservice to dogs by expecting them to like absolutely everyone and every other dog they encounter in their lifetime.
-We also require that our dogs be the embodiment of peace and never get angry, afraid or aggress for either reason.
-How many of us can truly say that we have never disliked someone or responded to a situation with anger or fear?

 All dogs have what is referred to as a bite threshold.
-A bite threshold can be either low, high or anywhere in between and is individual for every dog.
+A bite threshold can be either low, high or anywhere in between and is individual for every dog and will be variable depending on what else is happening the dogs environment at that particular time.
 The best way to think of this threshold is to equate it to the “snapping point” in people.
 Some individuals are more tense and quicker to react in a situation than others.
 Virtually everything going on in the world around them will contribute to where a dog is at that given moment in time in relation to their bite threshold.

 Hypothetically, a dog with a very high threshold (less reactive) who is well socialized, well fed, well rested and just kicking back around the house playing a bit and being petted will typically be unlikely to bite the mailman, unless the simple presence of the mailman puts this dog over threshold.
-The same dog, that is hungry, tired from all of the company that has been visiting, whose routine has been completely thrown out of whack and who has a headache, would be more likely to bite that same mailman.
+The same dog, that is hungry, tired from all of the company that has been visiting, sore from the extra exercise and who’s routine has been completely thrown out of whack would be more likely to bite that same mailman.
 All of these factors play into where the individual dog is at on the continuum.
 As humans, this should be pretty easy to understand; if we have had a bad day and have a headache, we tend to be grumpier than usual.
 With this in mind, we believe that it is important to first help a dog learn to inhibit their bites before we work on teaching them to not bite at all.
 The ultimate goal is that if your dog is ever put in a situation where he/she feels a need to defend itself, it will inflict only a minimal amount of damage.

-Many of the old-fashioned traditional methods used to teach puppies not to bite, ones that we discourage you from using, include scruff shakes, cuffing the puppy under the chin, pinching their lips against their teeth and even the infamous “alpha wolf rollover.”
-Often people find that when using these methods the puppy either bites harder or becomes fearful of handling and hands around its face and mouth.
-Either way, aggression on our part results in more aggression from the puppy.
-The method described below works very differently.
+We strongly discourage the use of traditional methods to teach puppies to not bite.
+These include, but are not limited to scruff shakes, cuffing the puppy under the chin, pinching their lips against their teeth and even the infamous “alpha wolf rollover.”
+Often people find that when using these methods the puppy bites harder, becomes fearful of hands around its mouth and head and damages the trust the puppy has in its guardian.
+Aggression on our part results in more aggression from the puppy.
+The method we describe below works very differently.
 With this method you can minimize biting and any damage if your dog should ever be placed in a situation where it feels it has no choice but to bite.

 Your puppy, even at its young age, has strong jaws and sharp teeth.
 As your puppy matures, its jaws will only become more powerful.
 An adult dog has jaws and teeth that are fully capable of ripping apart a carcass and cracking bones.
 Dogs developed such well-built apparatus because they needed them to survive in the wild.

 When we see a litter of puppies playing, we see them exploring one another with their paws and their mouths.
 This play is fun for the puppies, but it is also an important part of learning.
-Much of their play looks as though they are fighting and biting at one another.
+Much of their play involves biting one another.
 This play is part of how they acquire the skills necessary for ritualized aggression.

 While puppies are playing with one another, they are also learning bite inhibition - how to control the strength of their bite.
-When two puppies are wrestling and one bites the other too hard, the puppy that has been bitten will yelp and move away from the biting puppy, stopping play.
+When two puppies are wrestling and one bites the other too hard, the puppy that has been bitten will yelp or snark and stop playing.
 The puppy that did the biting has just learned that if he bites too hard, his littermate stops playing with him.
 Eventually the one that was bitten too hard will return to play and the biting puppy will have learned to have a softer mouth.
 When we take a puppy away from its litter, we also are removing it from a school where it learns much about bite inhibition.
 If taken into a home without other dogs, and if its new people do not allow play biting, the puppy will no longer have opportunities to learn how to inhibit its bite.
 This is a huge issue for puppies that are taken from mom and the litter prior to reaching eight weeks of age.

 Unfortunately, many dog-training books actively discourage play biting.
 They infer that if the dog is allowed to play bite it will think of you as a littermate and will try to dominate you.
-This is nonsense.
-Play biting is an important part of your puppy’s development and something that should be allowed and encouraged if you want your puppy to develop a soft mouth.
+In reality, play biting is an important part of your puppy’s development and something that should be worked with, not against, if you want your puppy to develop a soft mouth.
 Our goal is to teach the puppy to inhibit this natural canine behavior before they are adults and can cause serious injury.